Market Insight Sydney Live

 Sydney commercial property — frequently asked questions

-Questions Nadine answers regularly from clients approaching the Sydney market for the first time, or returning after time away.
+Questions I answer regularly from clients approaching the Sydney market for the first time, or returning after time away.

 What is the current Sydney CBD office vacancy rate?